 Point to Remember

-The alternating current is more dangerous than the direct current.
+The direct current is more dangerous than the alternating current.
 In alternating current, the magnitude of the current becomes high and low at regular interval of time and in direct current, the magnitude remains the same.
 When the human body is getting shocked, the alternating current enter and exit from the body at regular time interval whereas the direct current, afflict the body continuously.